-Another response to the opioid epidemic is the Mobile OPS Van that operates like our other overdose prevention sites, only portable so that it can be deployed throughout the Vancouver Coastal Health catchment to assist community members in need of witnessed injection.
+Another response to the opioid epidemic is the Mobile OPS van that operates like our other overdose prevention sites, only portable so that it can be deployed throughout the Vancouver Coastal Health catchment to assist community members in need of witnessed injection.

-People can access the mobile OPS to inject drugs safely under witness by staff and peers trained to respond in case of overdose.
+People can access the mobile OPS to inject drugs safely under witness by staff trained to respond in case of overdose.
 The service parks for the day at a specific location where those in need are provided sterile harm reduction supplies and be supported by a PHS staff member and peer who can also provide resources.
 Prime response locations are determined from evaluations of Coroner’s Reports and emergency response data made available to Vancouver Coastal Health.